 Boot Up & Power Management

-Typical tested use cases for Clarius Scanners include 5 minutes of continuous scanning, followed by 10 minutes in a frozen state.
 If the scanner becomes too warm, it will send a notification to the App and shut down in 30 seconds.
 The scanner model, selected application, and imaging mode, all affect the power consumption in different ways, therefore not every use case is exactly the same.

 As use cases may vary dramatically, the scanners are designed with flexible options and parameters to operate in many different scenarios and power states.
-When scanning for more than 15 consecutive minutes, it is recommended to use the fan attachment to ensure the temperature threshold is not reached.

 Scanner Notifications

-Status LED
+Status Lights

 Color | Display | Meaning |